gauravathreya/lab-wiki/README.md

-This site should be accessible via github pages.
+This site has been compiled via Github pages and is accessible at https://kokkonut-case.github.io/lab-wiki/homepage.html